 The largest nation by population, the Kelrath are a xenophobic society that rejects anyone or anything from the outside.
 A majority of the lower levels of this society could suffer greatly from earth borne disease.
 The guild based medical apparatus cannot move fast enough to counter this danger so the Kelrath violently oppose the arrival of anyone from earth.
 There are approximately 9 billion Kelrath on the planet.
-Four castes separate the people, the slave caste are called Geetin, the warrior caste called the Giloorn, the business cast the Kaloord and the rulers the Rantaa'.
+Four castes separate the people, the slave caste are called Geetin, the warrior caste called the Gijoorn, the business warrior caste called the Gijoorn, the business cast the Kaloord and the rulers the Rantaa'.
 For every twenty Geetin there is one Gijoorn.
 For every ten Gijoorn there is one Kaloord.
 For every thousand Kaloord there is one Rantaa'